The Beauty of Burma 2019

 U.S. citizens must have a passport which is valid for at least six months after your arrival date.
 U.S. passport holders must have an e-visa to enter Burma, which you will apply for online.
 I will give everyone instructions on how and when to apply for your e-visa as it is a lot of questions but is easy to apply.
 I love doing visas for foreign countries online!

 Burma uses 230 Volts, 50 Hz alternating current as the power source.
 Plugs and sockets have either grounded / earthed 3 Pin connections (Type D) or ungrounded 2 pin connections (Type C).
 You will need a plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter.
 View more information about electrical standards around the world.

-Burma is an extremely clean country and a jewel compared to some of it’s neighbors.
-I still only drink bottled water but the food in most places and drinks are very safe..
+Burma is an extremely clean country and a jewel compared to some of its neighbors.
+I still only drink bottled water but the food in most places and drinks are very safe.
 Make sure you are up-to-date on routine vaccines before every trip.
 These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.

-Typhoid: You can get typhoid through contaminated food or water in India.
+Typhoid: You can get typhoid through contaminated food or water in Burma.
 CDC recommends this vaccine for most travelers, especially if you are staying with friends or relatives, visiting smaller cities or rural areas, or if you are an adventurous eater.

 Malaria: Usually you do not need to take Malaria pills for Burma but talk to your doctor about how to prevent malaria while traveling.
 You may need to take prescription medicine before, during, and after your trip to prevent malaria, especially if you are visiting low-altitude areas.
 See more detailed information about malaria in Burma.